clplaneguy/PythonForMegaPi/README.md

 	  * **shutterOff** ( port )
 	  * **focusOn** ( port )
 	  * **focusOff** ( port )

+###Latest versions of the software are (1/10/2019)
+MegaPi2560 firmware	0e.01.016
+Arduino IDE	1.8.8
+MegaPi library for the Arduino IDE	3.2.6
+Python library for the Raspberry	0.1.9

 ###Learn more from Makeblock official website: www.makeblock.com